balvig/chili/README.md

     $ rails g chili:extension social

-This is basically a shortcut for running the `rails plugin new` engine generator with a custom template and will:
+This will:

-1. Create a the directory `vendor/chili/social_extension` containing the basic structure for the extension
+1. Create the directory `vendor/chili/social_extension` containing the basic structure for the extension
 2. Add a reference to the extension to the main app gemfile

-Since the extension is mounted as a gem you'll have to restart the app to start using the extension.
+Since the extension is mounted as a gem you'll have to restart the app.

 ### Define who can see the extension